Welding-titanium

 Tip!:Fabricators wishing to specialize in Welding-titanium should set up a training and familiarization period to understand the requirements of gas shielding and the risks of contamination and porosity in the weld.

 Titanium alloys usually welded are considered having good weldability, except that due to their extreme reactivity, unusual precautions must be taken to shield the molten pool and the hot metal from contact with air.
-Always clean the metal with utmost care, and chemically pickle or at least stainless steel wire brush.

 Tip!: Always remember that Chlorinated Fluoro Carbon (CFC) solvents are forbidden for cleaning titanium and titanium alloys because they produce embrittlement.
 Use instead only Acetone or Methyl Ethyl Ketone (MEK).